A time-dependent scattering approach to core-level spectroscopies: Results

-The resulting spectrum contains signatures of a broad high-energy band, and a narrower low energy band with higher concentrated weight.
-One would think that the low energy signal originates from elastic scattering, but this contribution is at zero energy, as can be seen clearly in panel (b) of the figure.
-In addition, the elastic contribution has been removed from the DDMRG data, implying that this low energy band indeed corresponds to spectral weight {\it in the gap}.
-While this can be confusing, it is readily explained in terms of multi spinon excitations with an even number of spin-flips\cite{Klauser2011-PhysRevLett.106.157205}.
+In agreement with the momentum resolved features described earlier, the resulting spectrum contains signatures of a broad high-energy band, and a narrower low energy band with larger concentrated weight.
+Since the elastic contribution has been removed from the dDMRG data, this low energy band indeed corresponds to spectral weight {\it in the gap}.
+While this can be confusing, it is readily explained in terms of multi spinon excitations with $\Delta S_z=0$ produced by even number of spin flips and not changing the number of electrons \cite{Klauser2011-PhysRevLett.106.157205}.
 While a Mott insulator has a charge gap, the spin excitations are gapless, a manifestation of spin-charge separation in one spatial dimension.
 Clearly, there are no available states within the Mott gap.
 The high energy features correspond to holon-doublon excitations that transfer spectral weight from the lower into the upper Hubbard band.
+In a Mott insulator away from equilibrium one can imagine high-order processes in which an electron in the band decays into the core orbital, simultaneously creating a particle hole excitation with an additional doublon in the upper Hubbard band.
+The decay of the doublon into spinons is unlikely, due to the weak spinon dispersion and the vanishing coupling between charge and spin \cite{exciton1,exciton2,Rincon2014}(long doublon lifetime has also been observed in higher dimensions \cite{Sensarma2010, Eckstein2011, Lenarcic2013,Eckstein2016}).

-\subsubsection{Core-hole lifetime and dependence of the lineshape}
+\subsection{Core-hole lifetime and dependence of the lineshape}

-The RIXS spectrum is usually interpreted by means of the ``ultra-short lifetime expansion'' (UCL) \cite{Ament2007, Jia2016-PhysRevX.6.021020,Kourtis2012-PhysRevB.85.064423}, that assumes that the lifetime of the core-hole is practically zero.
-In this limit, it has been shown that, at least in the case of Cu-L edge for cuprates\cite{Jia2016-PhysRevX.6.021020}, the RIXS contributions to the spectrum can be associated to collective density (for $\Delta S=0$) and spin (for $\Delta S=1$) excitations described by simpler two-point spectral functions

-For $\Delta S=0$, it is important to notice that the RIXS response reduces to a generalized density spectral function, where $\tilde{n}_0=\sum_{\sigma}\tilde{n}_{0,\sigma}$, with $\tilde{n}_{0,\sigma}=c^{\dag}_{0,\sigma}(1-n_{0,\bar\sigma})c_{0,\sigma}$.
-To highlight this feature we report the \emph{direct} ($I_{RIXS}^{\uparrow\uparrow,\uparrow\uparrow}$) and \emph{interference} components ($I_{RIXS}^{\uparrow\uparrow,\downarrow\downarrow}$) of the RIXS spectrum in Fig.~\ref{fig:results_rixs}(a) and Fig.~\ref{fig:results_rixs}(b), respectively.
-Since the system is a Mott insulator, the \emph{standard} density spectral function is gapped\cite{Feiguin2009}, while the $I_{RIXS}^{\Delta S=0}$ response can be gapless, according to our observations in Fig.~\ref{fig:results_rixs}.
-We interpret these low energy excitations inside the Mott gap as spin excitations with $\Delta S_z=0$ produced by even number of spin flips and not changing the number of electrons $N$.
-This is a unique feature of RIXS, in that these spectral features are observable as long as the core-hole lifetime is very short but nonzero.
+The core-hole lifetime is in general controlled by non-radiative decay mechanisms due to electronic correlations, such as Auger decay.
+Even though it is believed that the core-hole lifetime is an intrinsic property of atom, it was recently demonstrated that it can be tuned in certain cases by employing thin films x-ray planar cavities\cite{HuangX2021}.